MatsepaneTheo/MatsepaneTheo/README.md

-- 📫 Reach me at theophilus9802@gmail.com
+- 📫 Reach me at theophilus9802@gmail.com or theophilus.matsepane@up.ac.za

 <!---
 MatsepaneTheo/MatsepaneTheo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.